Dialectic Icon

 Address Book

-Mac OS X provides a robust set of tools for accessing & manipulating this contact data.
+OS X provides a robust set of tools for accessing & manipulating this contact data.
 Dialectic makes use of this data in several locations.
-Here are the places where Dialectic interacts with Address Book:
+Here are the places where Dialectic interacts with you Address Book data:

-Interaction between Dialectic & the Address Book could be further enhanced using AppleScript.
-For instance, when an incoming call is detected, Dialectic could run a script to open the associated contact record in the Address Book application (if available) and append an entry to the contact’s note field with the date & time of the incoming call.
+Interaction between Dialectic & Contacts could be further enhanced using AppleScript.
+For instance, when an incoming call is detected, Dialectic could run a script to open the associated contact record in the Contacts application (if available) and append an entry to the contact’s note field with the date & time of the incoming call.

 Open